Garlic Herb Baked Cod

 Jump to Recipe

-This baked cod is my easy and foolproof recipe for perfectly flaky fish, every time.
-A simple buttery and garlicky herb topping transforms simple cod fillets into a light and healthy weeknight dish.
+This baked cod is an easy and foolproof recipe for perfectly flaky fish, every time.
+A simple buttery garlic herb topping transforms cod fillets into a delicious, light, and healthy weeknight dinner – in under 30 minutes!

-While salmon tends to get a lot of attention, a cod fillet is not one to be overlooked.
-It’s just as meaty, holds well in a variety of recipes (like this Mediterranean cod en papillote), and you can’t beat that flaky texture.
+While baked salmon tends to get a lot of attention, a cod fillet is not one to be overlooked.
+It’s just as meaty, holds up well in a variety of recipes like today’s garlic herb baked cod and this Mediterranean cod en papillote, and you simply can’t beat that flaky texture.

 Baked Cod Ingredients

 Garlic and butter will always be a dynamic duo when it comes to flavoring seafood.
-But here’s a few other things you’ll need.
+But here are a few other things you’ll need.

-• Butter: I use unsalted butter so I can add as much salt as I want to this recipe.
+• Butter: I use unsalted butter so I can add then season with salt to my preference.

-• Garlic: Fresh is the way to go here, but you can use garlic powder in a pinch.
+• Garlic: Fresh garlic is preferred for the most robust flavor, but you can also use garlic powder in a pinch.

-• Parsley: Go with Italian flat-leaf parsley in the garlic butter and as a garnish.
+• Parsley: Chopped parsley in the garlic butter adds a lovely pop of green.
 Not a fan of parsley?
-Try chives, thyme or other herbs!
+Try chives, thyme or another tender herbs.

 • Lemon: Fish and lemon are best friends!

-• Paprika: Add just a touch to elevate the flavor profile.
+• Paprika: Add just a touch of paprika to elevate the flavor profile.

-Pan searing is one way to achieve that beautiful crust.
-But I find that baking it in the oven is hands down the most foolproof method.
+Pan searing is one way to achieve a beautiful crust.
+But I find that baking cod in the oven is hands down the most foolproof method.
 Here’s how to make it.

 1. Make the garlic herb butter.
-Stir the topping ingredients together.
+Stir the butter, garlic, herbs, and seasonings together.

 2. Coat the fish.
-Smear the garlic herb butter on the cod filets.
+Smear the garlic herb butter mixture on the cod fillets.

 Switch Up The Seasonings

-Give this cod recipe a fun cod recipe a fun twist by tweaking the seasoning in the garlic butter.
-Here’s a few of my favorites.
+Give this cod recipe a flavor twist by tweaking the seasoning in the garlic butter.
+Here are a few ideas:

 • Cajun: Replace the paprika with your favorite Cajun seasoning blend and a pinch of cayenne pepper.